 We fundamentally believe every individual and operation should be able to secure themselves, regardless of resources.

-Because client-side security monitors an entirely different dimension of the application stack, there is no interference.
+We monitor an entirely different dimension of the application stack; hence, there is no interference.

 cside only adds 8-20 milliseconds (the blink of an eye typically lasts between 100 and 400 milliseconds) of latency to the specific, highly dynamic JavaScript files we proxy.